Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 You could manually copy important context into a file as you work.
 But you won't.
 You're focused on the implementation, not on documentation.

-The threshold system runs automatically.
-Every time context drops through a threshold, you get an updated backup without thinking about it.
+The token-based system runs automatically.
+Starting at 50K tokens used, you get a backup every 10K tokens without thinking about it.
 The cognitive load is zero.

 And the backups are structured.
 Not a raw paste of conversation, but organized sections you can scan quickly.